trungdtbk/coding.vietkidsnz.org/content/posts/get-to-know-conditionals.md

 hidesidenav: false
 ---

 What the heck are conditionals?
 Bruh.
 Be patient.
 I'll introduce them to you.
-For now, think about something like `IF <I am tired> THEN I go to bed`.
+For now, think about something like `IF <I am tired> THEN I go to bed :: control`.

 <!--more-->
 # What are conditonals?